 The oldest and most common type of retainer is the "Hawley."
 The Hawley retainer consists of an acrylic base with a metal wire that sits against your front teeth.
 The acrylic base also has metal clasps that hook around your back teeth to hold the retainer in place.
 A Hawley retainer can be used for the upper and lower arches, depending on your situation.

-We scan an image of your teeth and gums to ensure your Hawley retainer is comfortable and effective.
+We scan an image of your teeth and gums with a iTero Intraoral 3D Scanner to ensure your Hawley retainer is comfortable and effective.
 Because this custom-fit retainer is removable, your dedication to treatment is vital.
 With the proper care and maintenance, your Hawley retainer should last for many years.

 Clear plastic retainer